Amid high case counts, Washoe indefinitely limits gatherings to 50

 The state task force had not planned to convene this week but called an emergency meeting after Washoe County recently began identifying new cases at an alarming rate.

-Earlier this month, the University of Nevada, Reno announced all classes would move online after fall break because one-in-nine cases in Washoe County could be traced back to the university.
+Earlier this month, the University of Nevada, Reno announced all classes would move online after fall break because 1 in 9 cases in Washoe County could be traced back to the university.

-But while the recent surge in cases began primarily among people in their 20s, there has since been significant spread in people between ages 30 and 59.
+But while the recent surge in cases began primarily among people in their 20s, there has since been significant spread in people ages 30 to 59.

 Officials have been unable to pinpoint any type of business or event that is most responsible for the surge.
 Instead, they say private gatherings appear to be driving the spread.